PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-10 04:44:50
+Last updated: 2024-04-10 04:46:37
-Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra
+Random Quote: The good thing about relationships is that you finally forget how they started. - Tokyo